sekika/sekika.github.io/_drafts/github-many-files.md

 ## Remove space from file name

-This command replace space " " to underscore "_" in the filenames under the current directory.
+This command replace space &quot; &quot; to underscore &quot;_&quot; in the filenames under the current directory.

 ~~~
 for A in $(find . | grep " " | sed -e s/" "/x3Exe/g) ; do mv "$(echo $A | sed -e s/x3Exe/' '/g)" "$(echo $A | sed -e s/x3Exe/'_'/g)"; done